 Business owners need the Google Maps app to monitor questions

-You must have the Google Maps app and be signed in with the same Google account you use to manage your listing in Google My Business.
+You must have the Google Maps app and be signed in with the same Google account to manage your listing in Google My Business.

 When you’re on the first screen displaying all the questions, you can’t see any information about the users who submitted questions.
 Click on a question to see details about the person who asked it.
 This can be helpful for arranging follow-up conversations with the customer.